Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-Hope that you have gone through the last three Posts on Report-based Event Trapping in Class Module and modifying Report controls in real-time.
-The links to those Posts are given below for your ready reference if needed:
+I hope you’ve gone through the last three posts on Report-based Event Trapping in Class Modules and on modifying Report controls in real-time.

 1. WithEvents and Access Report Event Sink